mattmccray/gumdrop/Notes.md

 - Support nib for stylus
 - Remove `Pageset#uri`?
 Or else make it work right (including/especially via generators)
 - Update to latest Tilt?
 Or wait for v2?
+- Add support for template paths.
+Will load only layouts and partials from those directories.